COVID-19 Announcements and FAQs

 Life on campus

-Juniors and seniors living off campus will have access to campus.
+Juniors and seniors enrolled in residence but living off campus will have access to campus, but not those on a leave of absence or enrolled remotely, regardless of location.
 In order to reduce travel and on-campus density, first-year students and sophomores will not have access to the campus during the semesters in which they are studying from home.

 If I am living on campus, will I be able to eat in the dining hall?